jigpu/linuxwacom-wiki-archive/wiki/Tablet_Configuration.md

 /etc/X11 as /etc/X11/xorg.conf.
 When you use a xorg.conf remember the "device names" in *xinput list* will be stylus, eraser, cursor, touch, and pad, depending on your input tools.

+### gnome-settings-daemon

+The *gnome-settings-daemon* is responsible for setting the parameters associated with a Gnome session.
+Beginning with Gnome 3, the daemon can detect when a tablet is plugged in and configure several settings:

+-   Area
+-   PressureCurve
+-   Mode
+-   TabletPCButton
+-   Touch
+-   Rotate

+Configuration can be set through the *gsettings* CLI program or the *dconf-config* GUI.
+Keys are present under **org.gnome.settings-daemon.peripherals.wacom**